Eraiyanbu-Git/My-NASA-Project/README.md

-# 🌍 NASA NEO (Near-Earth Object)  🚀
+## 🌍 NASA NEO (Near-Earth Object)  🚀

-This project fetches data from NASA's Near-Earth Object Web Service (NeoWs) API, stores it in a MySQL database, and can be visualized using a Streamlit-based web dashboard.
+This project fetches data from NASA's Near-Earth Object Web Service (NeoWs) API, stores it in a MySQL database, and visualized using a Streamlit-based web dashboard.

 ---

 ## 📌 Features

 - ✅ Fetches asteroid data using NASA's NEO Feed API
-- ✅ Parses and filters essential details like size, velocity, and proximity
+- ✅ Parses and filters details like size, velocity, and proximity
 - ✅ Stores asteroid and approach data into structured MySQL tables
-- ✅ Streamlit dashboard (optional) for viewing and analyzing asteroid threats
+- ✅ Streamlit dashboard for viewing and analyzing asteroid threats

 ---